SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_coex_app/readme.md

 ## Purpose/Scope

-This application demonstrates how to configure SiWx91x in Coex Mode with WLAN and BLE multiple connections (2 - Central, 8 - Peripheral).
+This application demonstrates how to configure SiWx91x in Coex Mode with WLAN(AWS MQTT) and BLE multiple connections (2 - Central, 8 - Peripheral) with data transfer.

 ## Prerequisites/Setup Requirements